vinforge/SAM/SAM-whitepaper.md

 **Phase 3 Enhancement (2025):** SAM has been significantly enhanced with Phase 3 features including hybrid search & ranking engines, refactored citation systems with direct metadata access, and an advanced Memory Control Center with real-time filtering and analytics.
 These enhancements build upon our selective LongBioBench integration while maintaining our superior SELF-DISCOVER + CRITIC reasoning framework and advanced confidence calibration systems.

+**Advanced Memory Chunking Enhancement (June 2025):** SAM's memory system has been revolutionized with advanced chunking strategies implementing all 7 strategies from our research roadmap, including semantic-aware chunking, title+body fusion, hierarchical multi-level chunking, overlapping window strategies, and prompt-optimized embeddings.
+These enhancements significantly improve document QA accuracy and context preservation for government contractors, SBIR writers, and technical users.

 1. Introduction
 Large Language Models (LLMs) offer impressive performance but are often impractical in resource-constrained or offline environments.
 SAM addresses this gap by serving as a compact, locally deployable AI analyst that can ingest and reason over domain-specific data with transparency and context awareness.